 Planning a party?

-From a municipal standpoint, noise by-laws for the HRM stipulate that: "No person shall engage in any activity that unreasonably disturbs or tends to disturb the peace and tranquility of a neighbourhood."
-Please be aware that quiet hours for the city run from 9:30 p.m. to 7 a.m. during the week.
+- Follow noise bylaws for your municipality.
+In Halifax, quiet hours are from 9:30 p.m. to 7 a.m. during the week, but "No person shall engage in any activity that unreasonably disturbs or tends to disturb the peace and tranquility of a neighbourhood."

-Although student living tends to involve late nights for both academic and social purposes, keep in mind that other members of the community may be on very different schedules!
-Be respectful of those with earlier bedtimes.
+- Keep in mind that other members of the community may be on very different schedules!

 The most frequent concerns are:

 - Unnecessary noise that disturbs the peacefulness of the street, such as playing music so loud it can be heard outside

 - Late night singing, chanting, yelling, car door slamming or horn blowing

 - Parking inappropriately and blocking access to properties

 - Damaging lawns, gardens, lawn furniture, cars or other belongings of neighbours